swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

-`// Long running work that I'm not qualified to describe` has a test-controlled means to block further execution, the created `Task` could finish between polling attempts - resulting `Aquarium.isRaising` to always (or worse, occasionaly) read as false, and failing the test despite the code having done the right thing.
+`// Long running work that I'm not qualified to describe` has a test-controlled means to block further execution, the created `Task` could finish between polling attempts - resulting `Aquarium.isRaising` to always (or worse, occasionally) read as false, and failing the test despite the code having done the right thing.

 Polling also only offers a snapshot in time of the state.
 When